 From where do you draw inspiration?

 My team and I take inspiration from many sources.
-Sometimes it may be from an ingredient we particularly like, an experience or, as is mostly the case, from other dishes.
-For example one of the team has been discussing pie ’n’ mash for a long time.
-After a lot of testing we will soon have a new dish on the menu which is influenced around pie, mash, and jellied eels, but it will be a vegan version… and certainly won’t be as expected.
+Sometimes it may be from an ingredient we particularly like, an experience, or, as is mostly the case, from other dishes.
+For example one of the team has been discussing pie ’n’ mash for a long time After a lot of testing we will soon have a new dish on the menu which is influenced around pie, mash, and jellied eels, but it will be a vegan version… and certainly won’t be as expected.

 You say you started the restaurant, in part, because there was a paucity of vegetarian choices on menus when eating out.
 Is this still the case, or has there been some progress?

 Prior to setting up the restaurant with my wife, Donna, I had started a small business providing vegetarian items to local restaurants and hotels.
 To get inspiration I started to eat in vegetarian restaurants.
 I wasn’t vegetarian at the time, although that came soon after.
 I had never visited a vegetarian restaurant and, to be honest, I was quite shocked at the offerings.
-Vegetable curry, burrito, and veggie burger were hardly inspiring.
+Vegetable curry, burrito, veggie burgers – hardly inspiring.
 It was Donna who suggested that we open a vegetarian restaurant.
 Even though I had been a chef since the age of sixteen the idea of setting up a restaurant was daunting… so we did it.

 We told the bank we needed a loan to build a conservatory but spent it on a restaurant site instead.
 You could say we lied to the bank.